The computational cost of blocking for sampling discretely observed diffusions: Numerical experiments

 \section{Numerical experiments}

 Consider a target process defined to be the solution of the following stochastic differential equation (with law $\law$):

 This diffusion exhibits highly multimodal behaviour, and so in practice it is challenging to simulate trajectories of $\law$ (and in particular the conditioned bridge law $\condLaw$ over large time horizons).
 It is possible to simulate trajectories exactly by means of path-space rejection sampling (as detailed in Appendix \ref{sec:psrs}).
 However, $X$ \emph{is not} a Gaussian process (it violates Assumption \ref{as:gsn_blocks}), and so Theorem \ref{thm:main_thm_comp_cost} does not hold in a rigorous sense.
 As such \eqref{eq:sine_diff} makes an interesting case to investigate the practical limitations of Theorem \ref{thm:main_thm_comp_cost}.
+Because it is not an ergodic diffusion, out of the two theoretical results from Theorem \ref{thm:main_thm_comp_cost} the ones for the Brownian motion are expected to be more relevant.
 As we show below, the empirical results would suggest the theory holds more broadly.

 We consider six problems (increasing in difficulty) of simulating paths according to the laws $\law^{(T,x_0,x_T)}$, with parameters $\law^{(0.2,0,0.1)}$, $\law^{(0.4,0,0.85)}$, $\law^{(0.5,0,0.85)}$, $\law^{(1,0,0.95)}$, $\law^{(2,0,2.5)}$, $\law^{(4,0,4.85)}$.
-The values of the end-points were chosen by fixing $T$, simulating multiple paths according to \eqref{eq:sine_diff} and picking $x_T$ to be some point in the vicinity of the (largest) mode.
+The values of the end-points were chosen by fixing $T$, simulating multiple paths according to \eqref{eq:sine_diff} and picking $x_T$ to be some point in the vicinity of the (largest) mode as these are the bridges we will most commonly be interested in.
 For $T=0.2$, the plotted paths resemble Brownian bridges, but as $T$ increases the non-linear dynamics become pronounced: the diffusion is effectively attracted to a ladder of values and it is repelled at the intermediate points, leading to multimodal behaviour of the trajectories.
 Drawing paths from the last three laws using path-space rejection sampling but without blocking (an \emph{unmodified rejection sampler}) is computationally infeasible.